 Q: Is there a limit on how long guests can stay?

-A: No. As long as the guest remains alcohol and drug free and is making progress toward their defined goals, we will continue to support and guide them to independence.
+A: No. As long as the guest remains alcohol and drug free and is making progress toward their defined case plan or 30 day stay, we will continue to support them to self-sufficiency.

 Q: Are guests required to help out at the shelter?

 A: Yes.
-Each guest has chores to complete each day and each guest is required to volunteer weekly in the community/
+Each guest has a weekly assigned chore and also is required to work 2 hours a month in the garden program.

 Q: Do you receive public funding through local, state or federal governments?

-A: No. We are an entirely community supported agency, which is what allows our programs to grow and change along with the needs of our guests and our community, and allows us to honor, celebrate and share our faith.
+A: No. We are an entirely community supported agency, which is what allows our programs to grow and change along with the needs of our guests and our community.